-Our program was established by the West Central Education District to provide an increased level of intervention for special education students focusing on increasing their social skills, self regulation skills, and coping strategies.
+Our school was established by the West Central Education District to meet the needs of a large variety of individuals.
+The education, safety, and security of all that attend are vital to us.
 We have students attending from our cooperative school districts: Albany, Melrose, Paynesville, and Sauk Centre.
 We also welcome students from other districts.